AriFordsham/GHCWiki/type-nats/singletons-and-existentials.md

-We start by defining a type for pointers to a *sequence* of adjecent elements in memory.
+We start by defining a type for pointers to a *sequence* of adjacent elements in memory.
 The number of elements is statically known at compile time, which is why we add it to the type of the pointer: